Juanita Nathan

 Juanita Nathan is a Canadian politician from the Liberal Party of Canada.
 She was elected Member of Parliament for Pickering—Brooklin in the 2025 Canadian federal election.

+Early life & education

+Nathan has a BA from Brock University in Psychology and an MA in Tamil Literature and Linguistics from Anamalai University.

 Political career

 Nathan ran for her party's nomination in the 2017 Markham—Thornhill federal by-election but withdrew in protest of the Liberal Party's handling of the nomination process.

 She was chair and current York Region District School Board (YRDSB) trustee.
 She was a city councillor for Markham City Council from November 15, 2022 to May 14, 2025.

 Personal life

 She is of Tamil Canadian heritage.